JacobWeinbren/2024-LE-Deprivation/README.md

 -   `small_area.geojson`: GeoJSON file for small areas.
 -   `deprivation.xlsx`: Deprivation indices.

-These files (as well as the combine and lookup scripts) are sourced from the [Ward-Deprivation Github](https://github.com/JacobWeinbren/Ward-Deprivation).
+These files (as well as the origin for the combine and lookup scripts) are sourced from the [Ward-Deprivation Github](https://github.com/JacobWeinbren/Ward-Deprivation).

 ## Data Sources